Guake/guake/.github/ISSUE_TEMPLATE/feature_request.md

 Please use [FeatHub](https://feathub.com/Guake/guake) to fill-up a feature request.

-This allow us to spot directly which are the most requested features.
+This allows us to spot directly which are the most requested features.